SahilBakshi98/SegFormers/README.md

 The model is run using the command `python3 train_baseline.py [dataset name]`.  <br>
 The dataset name has to be provided in the format `LANG.FRAMEWORK.CORPUS`, e.g. `eng.rst.gum`.  <br>
 The model stores the output prediction files in the **./outputs** folder. <br>
-Scores are obtained by running the official scores `seg_eval.py` from the utils directory.  <br>
+Scores are obtained by running the official scorer `seg_eval.py` from the utils directory.  <br>

 e.g. -
 ```